jayanthvarma134/Fun-Panrom/README.md

 # Fun-Panrom
-This repository holds all my hobby projects, tutorial exercises, games etc.
+This repository holds all my hobby projects, tutorial exercises and games.